danielcodes/danielcodes.github.io/_posts/2018-03-16-deploying-pollster.md

 comments: false
 ---

 The latest project that I worked on was **Pollster**, this is the Voting App in Free Code Camp's curriculumn.
 This was a good chance for me to build a project from the ground up and play with technologies that I had been eye balling for a while (mostly Redux).
-This included deploying the application.
+This also meant deploying the application.
+Check Github repo [here](https://github.com/danielcodes/voting_app).

 Here are a few pictures: